Five actions artists can take on each of their songs to take advantage of the Now Playing listener experience.

 2. Tag Merch Associated with Your Albums or Singles

 Merch and music are better together.
-For fans, buying merch can be an emotional experience and a way to connect with your music on a deeper level.
+For fans, buying merch can be an emotional experience and a way to connect with their favorite artists on a deeper level.
 When you tag your merch to a release, it will now show up within the Now Playing view which means that while a listener is experiencing your music, they can also browse (and buy) a physical representation of your music as well.

 When you tag a piece of merch to an album, it will automatically be linked to every song included on that album within the Now Playing view, and it only takes a few easy steps.